ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Unsupervised Skill Discovery by ComSD

-In this section, we show how ComSD seeks complex behaviors via a novel contrastive multi-objective reward $r^{intr}_{ComSD}$ based on Eq. (\ref{eq2}).
-In Section \ref{section-3-1}, we propose a novel diversity reward $r^{contrast}_{diversity}$ through contrastive learning to estimate the conditioned entropy.
-In Section \ref{section-3-2}, we illustrate the way to estimate the state entropy by a particle-based exploration reward $r_{exploration}$.
-In Section \ref{section-3-3}, we detail why and how to balance the above two rewards into our contrastive multi-objective reward with the proposed SMW.
-The overall design of contrastive multi-objective reward is shown in Figure \ref{intrinsicreward}.
+In this section, we show how ComSD seeks skills of both skill diversity and state exploration via a novel contrastive dynamic reward $r^{intr}_{ComSD}$ based on Eq. (\ref{eq2}).
+In Section IV-A, we propose a novel diversity reward $r^{diversity}_{contrast}$ through contrastive learning to estimate the skill-conditioned entropy.
+In Section IV-B, we illustrate the way to estimate the state entropy by a particle-based exploration reward $r^{exploration}$.
+In Section IV-C, we detail why and how to balance the above two rewards into our contrastive dynamic reward with the proposed SMW.
+The overall design of our proposed contrastive dynamic reward $r^{intr}_{ComSD}$ is shown in Fig. \ref{intrinsicreward}.